 But in clowning, the prop is not the habit.
 The prop is the punchline.

-A lollipop or a pencil can do the same job, and I use those often.
+A lollipop or a pencil can do the same job, and I use those plenty.
 But there are moments where the old, worn-out clown bit needs the prop that matches the exhaustion it is trying to show.
-When the clown tries to light a prop and it refuses, the gag is that the habit is powerless, not tempting.
+When the clown tries to light a prop and it refuses, the gag is that the habit is powerless.
+That is the smallest and safest form of satire, and it does more for a room than a lecture delivered over a gym loudspeaker.

 The road ties it all together